WASHINGTON (AP) — The young hacker was told in no uncertain terms: You are safe with me.

 "AP is calling for the release of all FBI documents related to the impersonation of any and all journalists in order to make the public aware of this deceptive practice and its breadth," Executive Editor Sally Buzbee said in a statement.

-The FBI declined to comment on the Timberline case or its fallout and refused to make Sanders, the FBI agent, available for an interview.
+The FBI declined to comment on the case or its fallout and refused to make its agent available for an interview.

-Back in Lacey, even those who were pleased with the FBI's work allowed that the bureau's methods raised eyebrows.
+Back in Lacey, even some of those who were pleased with the FBI's work allowed that the bureau's methods raised eyebrows.

-Lehnis, the former principal, said the bureau caught Jenkins in the nick of time — less than two days before graduation ceremonies.
+Dave Lehnis, Timberline's principal back then, said the bureau caught Jenkins in the nick of time — less than two days before graduation ceremonies.

 "We were glad it ended when it did," he said.
 "But using the press?
 Certainly if I were a journalist that would piss me off some."